 The presence of ice and water shields is crucial for preventing water infiltration during periods of heavy rain, snowmelt, or ice dams, which can lead to costly water damage and structural issues if left unchecked.

-Layer 7: Drip Edge
+Layer 7: Roof Drip Edge

 The drip edge is typically constructed from corrosion-resistant materials such as aluminum or galvanized steel, ensuring longevity and durability in various weather conditions.